fj81-dev/lunii-manager/README.md

 ## Notes

 - **Free software, personal non-commercial use only.** Not affiliated with Lunii SAS — this is an independent project. *Lunii* is a trademark of Lunii SAS.
+- **Piracy is not condoned.** Lunii Manager is for managing stories you legitimately own. **Official stories must be purchased from the official Lunii store** — don't download or share copyrighted packs you didn't buy. **No support will be given for anything piracy-related.**
 - **If you paid for this app, you got scammed**: it's not sold anywhere.
 - No external dependencies: no Homebrew, no Python, nothing else to install.
 Just drag the `.app`.